TurnWheel/jReject/README.md

 Licensing:
 -----------------
-This library is dual licensed under the MIT and GPL licenses (as per jquery.reject.js).
+This library is dual licensed under the MIT and GPL licenses.